About Tyron Hyde

 In short, if you are the tenant in a commercial property, and think now might be a good time to become the owner-occupier, don’t forget to claim those tax depreciation allowances available to you as a landlord.

-Let me share with you two projects we’ve worked on across various sectors.
-Including commercial, hospitality, retail and office/warehouse to illustrate the depreciation benefits for different investors.
+Let me share with you two projects we’ve worked on across various sectors, including commercial, hospitality and retail property depreciation strategies to illustrate the benefits for different investors.

 CASE STUDY: Lend Lease

-The key to preparing depreciation reports on these types of commercial properties lies in the research.
+The key to preparing office property depreciation reports lies in the research.

 For example, Lend Lease purchased a 20,000 square metre shopping centre in Port Macquarie.
 The site had already undergone multiple upgrades over various years.
 One approach would have been to visit the site and make an estimation based upon any drawings we might have been provided with, inspect the site and discuss any changes that may have occurred with the building manager.
 But I always find that you need more than that.